usamaali012/django-mosh-1/Section_6.md

 # Extending Pluggable Apps:
-	- In the last section we are importing TaggedItem Module from Tag app in store app.
+	- In the last lecture, we are importing TaggedItem Module from Tag app in store app.
 	- Which means our Store app has a dependency on Tag app.
 	- So, now we cannot deploy our apps independently.
 	- And Ideally our apps should be self contained and NOT dependent on other apps.
 	- So now we need to de-couple or store app from tag app.
 	- For that, we will create a new app which we can call "store_custom" which is the customization of store app which will know about bith these apps.
-	- Now in the "admin" of this app we are going to combine features from the two pluggable apps.
+	- Now in the "admin" module of this app we are going to combine features from the two pluggable apps.
 	- Now move everything we created in the last lecture.
-	- All GenericRelationship should be mived here.
+	- All GenericRelationship should be moved here.
 	- As now we are going to register a new Product Model admin class because we have a new admin class for product
 	- "CustomProductAdmin"
 	- We first have to unregister tho old Product Model.